felix0901/felix/_pages/about.md

 ## About Me
 Hi, I am Sheng-Chun Kao.
 You can call me Felix.

 I am a software engineer in Waymo.
+I recevied my Ph.D. degree from ECE in Georgia Institute of Techonology in 2022.

 My research interest spans across machine learning and computer architecture.
 I am actively working on ML, ML-assisted accelerator design, and Design Space Exploration.